-When it comes to oropharyngeal cancer, a diet including fruits such as banana and avocado; whole grains such as sorghum; fish; turmeric containing curcumin (Lei Zhen et al, Int J Clin Exp Pathol., 2014); and button mushrooms; may be beneficial.
+When it comes to oropharyngeal cancer, a diet including fruits such as banana and avocado; whole grain such as sorghum; fish; turmeric containing curcumin (Lei Zhen et al, Int J Clin Exp Pathol., 2014); and button mushrooms; may be beneficial.

 A meta-analysis done by the researchers from the Zhejiang University in China evaluated the role of milk and dairy products consumption on oral/mouth cancer risk based on data from 12 publications, involving 4635 cases and 50777 participants, obtained through literature search in PubMed, Embase and Chinese Wanfang databases until 30 June 2019.
 The results from their analysis suggested that milk and dairy products consumption may be associated with decreased risk of oral or oropharyngeal cancer.
 (Jian Yuan et al, Biosci Rep., 2019)

-Findings from this study suggest that including milk and milk products to the diet might help reduce the risk of oral cavity/mouth or oropharyngeal cancer; although a previous study suggested that milk may be associated with a non-significant increase in the risk of oropharyngeal cancer (F Bravi et al, Br J Cancer., 2013).
+Findings from this study suggest that including milk and milk products/dairy foods to the diet might help reduce the risk of oral cavity/mouth or oropharyngeal cancer; although a previous study suggested that milk may be associated with a non-significant increase in the risk of oropharyngeal cancer (F Bravi et al, Br J Cancer., 2013).